wmde/wikibase-release-pipeline/development/tooling/README.md

 Use `./wbs-dev --help` and its subcommand help for the public command surface.
 Call that wrapper rather than invoking files in this directory directly.

 - `build/` owns product image-build coordination.
+- `installer-dev/` launches and adapts the installer for manual development.
 - `lint/` owns lint target selection and execution.
 - `test/` coordinates tooling checks and integration suites.
 - `prepare/` updates upstream source pins, versions, and changelogs.